-Next, we examine the proportion of male profiles that demonstrated interest based on the employment status and occupation type of the female profiles we created.
-On average, female profiles which stated 'not-working' as the employment status received the most attention with expressions of interest from 7% of male profiles, while female profiles working in feminine, gender-neutral and masculine occupations received lower interest at 6.2%, 6.17% and 6% from male profiles, respectively.
+Next, we examine the proportion of male suitors that demonstrated interest based on the employment status and occupation type of the female profiles we created.
+On average, female profiles that stated 'not-working' as the employment status received the most attention with expressions of interest from 7% of male profiles, while female profiles working in feminine, gender-neutral and masculine occupations received lower interest at 6.2%, 6.17% and 6% from male profiles, respectively.
 These statistics show that there are perceptible differences in the expression of men's interest based on the employment status of a female profile.
 Lastly, we find that among employed female profiles, there does not seem to be much difference in the interest received by those who prefer to work after marriage relative to those who are open to giving up their job after marriage.

 Across caste categories, high caste (Brahmins and others) fictitious female profiles received expressions of interest from 6.7% and 6.9% of the male profiles, respectively, while scheduled caste (SC) female profiles received lower interest at 5.1% from male profiles.
 Across the education levels of the created female profiles, those with a BA and MA degree as their highest education received expressions of interest from 6.3% and 6.5% male profiles, while those with a Diploma received fewer expressions of interest at 5.9% from male profiles.
 The characteristics of the (non-fictitious) male profiles on the platform who sent expressions of interest to the created female profiles are reported in Appendix Table A.7.
+We acknowledge the possibility of sample selection due to the platform's algorithm that can influence male profiles' exposure to our fictitious female profiles and thereby confound our 'interest' outcome.
+Hence, we interpret our results accounting for selection and also discuss this issue later.